HPInc/jipp/README.md

 ### jprint

-Demonstrates a very simple print engine.
+Demonstrates a simple print engine.
 To run:

 ```bash
 # build the app